 5. Graduation and work front

-After acquiring a degree in maths and physics in 1900 from the prestigious Polytechnic Academy of Zurich, – a Swiss city, he unsuccessfully tried for a teaching job.
+After acquiring a degree in maths and physics in 1900 from the prestigious Polytechnic Academy of Zurich, – a Swiss city, he was unsuccessful in landing a teaching job.
 He took up a job at the Patent Office in Bern, where he looked and examined other inventions.
 Along with his regular job, he worked on his discoveries and found many important things that became the stepping stones in physics.
-He was the director of a new research institute in Berlin in 1914.
+He became the director of a new research institute in Berlin in 1914.

 6. Einstein as a scientist and Nobel laureate

 Einstein’s exceptional discoveries include the Theory of Special Relativity, Theory of General Relativity, Photoelectric Effect, and the Unified Field Theory.
 Einstein was honored with the Nobel Prize in Physics in 1921 for his “Theory of Photoelectric Effect”.
-His contribution to physics is immense – his theories of general and special relativity are of great importance (2).
+His immense contribution to Physics included his Theories of General and Special Relativity that are of great importance (2).

 7. Einstein’s contribution to physics